Blood Color in Humans and Animals: Meaning and Function

 Hemocyanin is the respiratory pigment in molluscs (such as snails, slugs, clams, octopuses and squids), and in some arthropods (such as crabs, lobsters and spiders).
 The pigment is found in the liquid hemolymph instead of being trapped in cells.

-Insects are arthropods with pale yellow, pale green or colorless blood.
-A squashed mosquito may release red blood, but this blood comes from the animal or human that provided the mosquito's last meal.
+Insects are arthropods with pale yellow, pale green, or colorless hemolymph.
+A squashed mosquito may release red blood, but this comes from the animal or human that provided the mosquito's last meal.

 Sea cucumbers extract vanadium from sea water and concentrate it in their bodies.
 The vanadium is used to make proteins called vanabins, which become yellow when they're oxygenated.
 However, scientists don't know whether vanadins actually transport oxygen in a sea cucumber's body.
 At least some species of sea cucumber have hemoglobin in their circulatory fluid.

 Like other insects, cockroaches have tracheae that transport oxygen and have no respiratory pigment in their hemolymph.
-The hemolymph is usually colorless.
+The liquid is usually colorless.
 Females that are producing eggs may have pale orange hemolymph, however.
-In their bodies an organ called the fat body makes an orange protein called vitellogenin, which gives rise to a major egg yolk protein called vitellin.
+Inside their bodies, an organ called the fat body makes an orange protein called vitellogenin.
+This gives rise to a major egg yolk protein called vitellin.
 Vitellogenin is secreted into the hemolymph, giving it a slight color.

 Some marine invertebrates have hemerythrin as a respiratory pigment.
 This pigment is colorless when deoxygenated and pink-violet in color when oxygenated.

 A Cuttlefish With Hemocyanin and Other Interesting Pigments

 Respiratory Pigment Research